-Sarah Kalboussi from Barnardo's (centre) unloads the presents with Jeanette Harwood (left) and Rachel Cowper (right) both from Walker Morris
+Sarah Kalboussi from Barnardo's (centre) unloads the presents with Jeanette Burgess (left) and Rachel Cowper (right) both from Walker Morris

 Employees at law firm Walker Morris have demonstrated that Christmas spirit is stronger than ever, despite economic predictions, by donating sacks full of presents to Barnardo's.